BIOLOGY FOR LIFE

 Scatterplots and Line Graphs with a LINEAR relationship:

-You created a scatter plot OR you graphed the mean with standard deviation bars using a line graph because your manipulated variable was quantitative.
-You added a LINEAR trendline.
-The Pearson’s Correlation (bottom of the page) is the test statistics that measures the statistical relationship, or association, between two continuous variables.
+A scatter plot OR a line graph showing the mean with standard deviation bars should be created when the manipulated variable is quantitative.
+A LINEAR trendline should be added.
+Pearson’s Correlation is the test statistic that measures the statistical relationship, or association, between two continuous variables.

 Picture